pavithrarani/100ApplicationOnJs/README.md

     > how Java script plays important role in manipulating UI change.
     > Developed a PIG-GAME.
  5. Inheritance in JS: Prototypes and prototype chain
+    >every javascript object has a prototype property, which makes inheritance possible in javascript.
+    >The proptotype property of an object is where we put methods and properties that we want to other objects to inherit.
+    >The constructor's prototype property is NOT the prototype of the constructor itself.it is the prototype of ALL instances that are created through it
+    > when a certain method(a property) is called, the search starts in the object itself and if it cannot be found, the search moved on to the object's prototype.
+This continues until the method is found: prototype chain

+    6. creating objects: function constructor using a function constructor how the methods can be shared between two objects.
+Also using prototype how the methods and properties can be inherited. creating objects via Object.Create